GhaouiYoussef/OSHA_GOSI-ChatBot/README.md

 - **Multilingual Support**: Provides responses in both **English** and **Arabic**, catering to a wide audience in Saudi Arabia.
 - **Regulatory Query Handling**: Delivers accurate answers based on OSHA Saudi Arabia regulations, including personal protective equipment (PPE) guidelines.
 - **Table and Image Support**: Capable of extracting and interpreting information from **complex tables** and displaying **images** from the handbook.
-- **Mitigative Responses**: Provides appropriate mitigative answers for sensitive queries, such as those related to medical advice or life-threatening scenarios using **An AGENT that i built as layer** `https://huggingface.co/GhaouiY/gemma-2-9b-it_SafeguardAI`.
+- **Mitigative Responses**: Provides appropriate mitigative answers for sensitive queries, such as those related to medical advice or life-threatening scenarios using **An AGENT that I built as a layer** [Gemma2-9B SafeguardAI](https://huggingface.co/GhaouiY/gemma-2-9b-it_SafeguardAI).
 - **Efficient Information Retrieval**: Utilizes **RAG** with **Dragon Retriever** for fast and relevant data retrieval.

 ---